jgw004/Joe_ME/README.md

 ## MISC PROJECT INTERESTS

-✌️ In my free time, I can be found catching up with friends, immersed in one of the many Star Wars books or exploring a new hobby!
+✌️ In my free time from learning these valuable skills, I can be found catching up with friends, immersed in one of the many Star Wars books or exploring a new hobby!